 If your device doesn't support APEX package management or if the device is running version 10 or lower, the two prebuilt apps must be preinstalled in the system separately.

 Android 11 introduces many new key modules and test changes.

 Scoped vendor logging

 Android 11 adds a new HAL, IDumpstateDevice (version 1.1).
-This HAL exposes new methods to more tightly scope vendor logs that are included in standard bug reports, as well as to allow user builds to turn vendor logging on and off (the default for user builds is off).
+This HAL exposes new methods to more tightly scope vendor logs that are included in standard bug reports, as well as to let user builds turn vendor logging on and off (the default for user builds is off).
 This gives OEMs more control over what gets included in particular types of bug reports.